ACCESS SERVICES: Circulation, Reserve, and Current Periodicals, Media Center

 - If you have any questions or concerns regarding Circulation Policies and Services, please contact Steven C. Matthew, Head of Access Services, or Badara Taal, Assistant Department Head/Circulation Manager.

-- The staff at the Service Desk provide basic assistance with current periodicals and microforms.
+- The staff at the Service Desk provide basic assistance with current periodicals.
 For research assistance, please ask for help at the Service Desk.

 - The FAU Libraries also subscribe to many journals in electronic format.
 These e-journals provide the same content as their print counterpart and are an alternative form of the same print journals, or are independent online publications.
 To access our e-journal collection, click here.
 FAU students, faculty and staff may access these e-journals off-campus by E-Z Proxy.
 To do this, click here.